SerhiiMyronets/homelab/03-gitops/README.md

 > **Pre-requisite**: Ensure Argo CD is already running in your cluster.
 It was installed via Helm in the previous stage (`02-bootstrap`).

-It is recommended to apply the Argo CD Applications in order, as each layer builds upon the previous one.
+It is recommended to apply the Argo CD Applications in order, as each layer builds upon the previous one (e.g., monitoring components depend on platform services such as cert-manager and ingress).

 ### Step-by-step deployment